BalliMontero/wikipedia-connection-discovery/README.md

 # Wikipedia Connection Finder
+Code base forked from: https://github.com/Mgancita/wikipedia_connection_finder/
+## About
-Web crawling application which finds the most efficient internal wikipedia webpage connection between two wikipedia webpages
+  Web crawling application which finds the most efficient internal wikipedia webpage connection between two wikipedia webpages based on a supplied topic.

+  It is intended for use in knowledge graph generation and idea linkage.
+Students and researchers are encouraged to test and critique this use case.

+  Development is ongoing so your feedback is useful

+## Requirements
+`Python 2/3`
+* wikipedia
+* bs4
+* networkx
+* requests

+`Python 2`
+  * urlparse

+`Python 3`
+  * urllib.parse

-## Files
+## Usage
-functions.py: Core functions which perform web crawling
-Wiki_node_connection.py: Python script which prompts for urls and crawls wikipedia
-Wikipedia_node_connection_example.ipynb: Example of how to use the system and overview of each function
+  currently unavailable